smotslang/docs/README.md

 Smotslang has a special memory slot for holding file paths, to set this slot use the state keyword.\
 `state C:\Users\Admin\Downloads\smotslang\examples\meow.txt` loads meow.txt into memory.
 > [!NOTE]
-> The defualt value of the file memory is smotslang's index.js, so be careful!
+> The default value of the file memory is smotslang's index.js, so be careful!
 # Reading Files
 To read from the open file, use @tas.\
 `@tas` gets the nth byte of a file where n is the current memory value.\